Drsohayb/nasa-react-app/README.md

 ## Features

 - Fetches the Astronomy Picture of the Day from NASA's API.
-- Displays the image or video with an accompanying explanation.
+- Displays the image with an accompanying explanation.
 - Responsive design for a seamless user experience.

 ## Technologies Used